Find Affordable College Courses

 CU - Boulder Biological & Biomedical Sciences Rankings

-There were 38 students who received their doctoral degrees in biological and biomedical sciences, making the school the #62 most popular school in the United States for this category of students.
+There were 38 students who received their doctoral degrees in biological & biomedical sciences, making the school the #62 most popular school in the United States for this category of students.

 Biological & Biomedical Sciences Student Demographics at CU - Boulder

-Take a look at the following statistics related to the make-up of the biological and biomedical sciences majors at University of Colorado Boulder.
+Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at University of Colorado Boulder.

 CU - Boulder Biological & Biomedical Sciences Master’s Program

-Of the 36 students who earned a master's degree in Biological & Biomedical Sciences from CU - Boulder in 2020-2021, 47% were men and 53% were women.
-Nationwide, master's degree programs only see 40% men graduate in biological and biomedical sciences each year.
-CU - Boulder does a better job at serving the male population as it supports 7% more men than average.
+For the most recent academic year available, 43% of biological & biomedical sciences master's degrees went to men and 57% went to women.
+Nationwide, master's degree programs only see 34% men graduate in biological & biomedical sciences each year.
+CU - Boulder does a better job at serving the male population as it supports 9% more men than average.

 undefined

-Of the students who received a biological and biomedical sciences master's degree from CU - Boulder, 75% were white.
+Of the students who received a biological & biomedical sciences master's degree from CU - Boulder, 57% were white.
 This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Colorado Boulder with a master's in biological and biomedical sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Colorado Boulder with a master's in biological & biomedical sciences.

 undefined